Christmas is a great time to create happy memories. But, accidents can happen during the excitement of the season.

-Follow our tips to help you have a safe and happy Christmas:
+Follow our tips to help you, and your loved ones, have a safe and happy Christmas.

-- Falls are the most common accidents at Christmas so try and keep clutter to a minimum and also ensure any decorations are secured properly.
+- Falls are the most common accidents at Christmas, so try and keep clutter to a minimum and ensure any decorations are secured properly.

 - Keep Christmas cards and wrapping paper away from candles and other heat sources to avoid a fire.
-Don’t leave candles burning unattended.
+Never leave candles burning unattended.

 - Christmas may be a difficult time for some people.
-If you are in an abusive relationship, there is support available, don’t suffer in silence this Christmas.
-Contact
+If you're in an abusive relationship, there is support available, don’t suffer in silence this Christmas.

 - Gift buying can be very expensive.
-Try to avoid spending money you haven’t got and think about cheaper options which will still allow you to relax and enjoy Christmas.
+Consider cheaper options which will still allow you to enjoy Christmas.
 See our money advice pages for top tips.

-Finally, Season’s Greetings and a Happy New Year to everyone.
+Finally, Merry Christmas and a Happy New Year to everyone.